 Clinical Departments fund CIP trainees via:

 - Clinician scientist programs internal to their departments e.g. Surgeon Scientist Training Program, Department of Medicine Clinician Scientist Program, Department of Psychiatry Clinician Scientist Program etc.

 Links to these and other relevant programs are as follows:

 Department of Paediatrics – Research* (Paediatrics trainees should first contact their Program Director).
 The Hospital for Sick Children funds a Clinician Scientist Training Program (for doctoral-level clinicians) and a graduate scholarship called Restracomp (for Master’s-level clinicians) via its Research Training Centre.
 This program, however, is not accredited by the Royal College of Physicians and Surgeons of Canada.
 Paediatric residents are also eligible to apply to the Canadian Child Health Clinician Scientist Program.
 Links to these programs are:

 CIP trainees are encouraged to apply for external salary awards to support their research training.

 Ministry of Health-CIP Funding

 The Ministry of Health (MOH) awarded the University of Toronto with 14 funded positions for candidates planning to apply to CIP for the 2019-20 academic year.
 This competition deadline for applications will be January 15, 2019.
 The funding is distributed through Post Graduate Medical Education and is intended to provide one year of support at the appropriate PGY level for the two-year Clinician Investigator Program.
 The second year of funding is typically found through research grants or Departmental funding.
 The Ministry reissues this funding annually.
-Click here for further details on MOH-CIP funding and for the application checklist.
+Click here for further details on MOH-CIP funding and for the Application Checklist.